abramhindle/ttwl-cli-saveedit/README.md

 # TODO

-New with WL:
 - Figure out equation for Myth Rank XP -> Points
+- Would be nice to have some enchantment-setting functions in here.
+- Redo how we handle serial editing in `datalib.py`; it's super inefficient as-is
+- Might be nice to pull some common item-handling argparse options into `cli_common.py`.
+  The actual functionality is handled in there (levelling items, reroll counts, etc) but there's a fair bit of duplicated code in `cli_edit.py` and `cli_prof_edit.py` to handle argument parsing.
+- Relatedly, there's a silly amount of code duplication inside `cli_common.py` related to properly pluralizing some of our item-editing user reporting.
+Would be nice to roll that up a little more properly.
 - Might be fun to do a `--randomize-customizations` option, though I'd have to actually split them all out into proper categories, which doesn't sound like a good time.
 I suppose the sorting itself probably wouldn't be awful; they're already sorted pretty much like that...
 Also I suppose that's a savegame feature, but we'd also have to be told to load in a profile to get that to work, in order to know what customizations are even available.

-From BL3 still:
-- Would be nice to have some enchantment-setting functions in here.
 - PS4 Support (for already-unlocked saves, anyway)
 - If we fail to read a savefile or profile, might be nice to *actually* check if it's the other of profile-or-savefile, and give a more helpful message in